Select language

 Back-End

 The central trading system is called the back-end of the exchange.
-The system is responsible for matching supply and demand and processes these in accordance with specific execution rules.
+The system is responsible for matching supply and demand and process these in accordance with specific execution rules.

 Balance area

-Energy volume account for power and natural gas in which feeding-in, withdrawals and transfers of energy to other balancing areas are recorded.
-Balance areas are centrally managed by TSOs.
-The account is managed by the so-called balance area coordinator who is responsible for deviations in the balance area.
+A balance area is a virtual energy volume account for power or natural gas maintained by a balance area coordinator and records feed-ins, withdrawals and traded volumes.
+Balance areas are managed by transmission system operators (TSO) for power, and gas transmission operators for natural gas.
+The account is managed by the balance area coordinator who is responsible for any imbalances in the balance area.

 Balance area agreement